Genesis 39

 3. Joseph was careful to never be alone with his temptation.

-‘When his master heard the story his wife told him, saying, ‘This is how your slave treated me,’ he burned with anger.
+‘She kept his cloak beside her until his master came home.
+Then she told him this story: ‘That Hebrew slave you brought us came to me to make sport of me.
+But as soon as I screamed for help, he left his cloak beside me and ran out of the house.
+When his master heard the story his wife told him, saying, ‘This is how your slave treated me,’ he burned with anger.
 Joseph’s master took him and put him in prison, the place where the king’s prisoners were confined.’
-Genesis 39:19-20
+Genesis 39:16-20

-Potiphar’s wife accused Joseph falsely and notice that Joseph is silent, this was just like Christ when He was falsely accused, Isaiah 53:7 / Matthew 27:13-14.
+I don’t think that Potiphar was totally convinced by his wife’s story.
+I wonder if Potiphar knew what his wife was really like!
+I wonder if she has behaved like this before with other men!
+Potiphar’s wife accused Joseph falsely and notice that Joseph is silent.
+This was just like Christ when He was falsely accused, Isaiah 53:7 / Matthew 27:13-14.

 ‘But while Joseph was there in the prison, the LORD was with him; he showed him kindness and granted him favour in the eyes of the prison warden.
 So, the warden put Joseph in charge of all those held in the prison, and he was made responsible for all that was done there.
 The warden paid no attention to anything under Joseph’s care, because the LORD was with Joseph and gave him success in whatever he did.’
 Genesis 39:20-23

-God was preparing him in Potiphar’s household and now God is preparing him again, whilst he’s here in prison.
+God was preparing Joseph in Potiphar’s household and now God is preparing him again, whilst he’s here in prison.
 God is preparing him to fulfil the dreams he had when he was younger, he would become a great leader and his brothers would bow down to him, Genesis 37:5-9.

 Go To Genesis 40